-- 1. The OGP Italy Team has published much information in the OGP website, open.gov.it: - A section on OGP Initiative and Italy's participation; - A section on the Third OGP Action Plan (published 20 September 2016), its addendum (published 29 June 2017), a report on the consultation phase of the civil society (published 20 September 2016), and the midterm self-assessment (published 3 October 2017); - A section called "Monitora," a tracking system on the implementation of all commitments (since 9 January 2017); - A section on online public consultations (i.e. those on the Action Plan and the Guidelines for Consultations in Italy) and the material produced (i.e. the proposals of the Open Government Forum for the Third Action Plan), and initiatives such as Open Government Week and the OpenGov Championship; - A section for the Open Government Forum (OGF).
+- 1. The OGP Team has published information in the OGP website, open.gov.it, including: - A section on OGP Initiative and Italy's participation; - A section on the third action plan (published 20 September 2016), its addendum (published 29 June 2017), a report on the consultation phase of the civil society (published 20 September 2016), and the midterm selfassessment (published 3 October 2017); - A section called "Monitora," a tracking system on the implementation of all commitments (since 9 January 2017); - A section on online public consultations (i.e. those on the action plan and the Guidelines for Consultations in Italy) and the material produced (i.e. the proposals of the Open Government Forum for the third action plan), and initiatives such as Open Government Week and the OpenGov Championship; - A section for the Open Government Forum.
 This section includes the list of OGF members and their consultation; - A section on the OGP Team; and - A section called News